Afraid your child spends too much time in front of screens and devices? Find out here how to set time limits on Windows 10 and Xbox.

 - Click Save.

-How to Limit Screen Time for Children on Windows and Xbox: FAQ
+How to Set Time Limits on Windows and Xbox: FAQ

 How much screen time is ideal for children?